traone/gdev/README.md

 # It reads docker-compose.yml from current directory and starts up containers
 $ gdev up

+# Quickly pause the project and free resources
+$ gdev pause

+# Wake the project up from pause as quickly as it was paused
+$ gdev unpause

 # Open shell into web container
 $ gdev shell